Installation manual Zivver OWA add-in

 6. Click Upload.

-7. Choose which users get assigned the Zivver OWA add-in:
+7. Choose which users will be assigned the Zivver OWA add-in:

 • Everyone

 All users in your organization can use the add-in.
-Select “Everyone” to roll out the add-in to your entire organization.
-For example when going Live with Zivver.
+Select this to roll out the add-in to your entire organization, for example when going live with Zivver.

 • Specific users / groups

-Only make the add-in available for specific users or groups.
-Select this for a pilot of when only specific users use OWA.
+Only specific users or groups can use the add-in.
+Select this for a pilot or if only some users use OWA.

 • Just me

-Only makes the add-in available for your logged in admin account.
-Select this if you only want to test yourself.
+Only makes the add-in available for your own admin account.
+Select this option if you want to test the add-in yourself.

-8. Select how the add-in is deployed to users:
+8. Select how the add-in will be deployed to users:

 • Fixed (Default)

 Recommended.
-The add-in is enabled by default for assigned users, and they can’t disable the add-in.
+The add-in is enabled by default for assigned users and cannot be disabled by them.

 • Available

 Not recommended.
-The add-in is disabled by default, but assigned users can install the add-in when they want.
+The add-in is disabled by default, but assigned users can enable it themselves.

 • Optional

-The add-in is enabled by default for assigned users, but they can disable the add-in when they want.
+The add-in is enabled by default, but assigned users can choose to disable it.

 9. Click Deploy.

-10. Read the Microsoft notice and click Next.
+10. Review the Microsoft notice and click Next.

 11. Click Close.

-The Zivver OWA add-in is now installed and configured for your Office 365 organization.
-It may take up to 24 hours for the change to be implemented in Exchange Online.
-See Microsoft’s documentation for more information.
+The Zivver OWA add-in is now installed and configured for your Microsoft 365 organization.
+It may take up to 24 hours for the change to take effect in Exchange Online.
+See Microsoft's documentation for more information.

-12. Continue with the steps for the admin consent
+12. Continue with the steps to give admin consent.

-Zivver OWA add-in requires admin consent for your organization in order to work seamlessly with the Microsoft Graph API.
+The Zivver OWA add-in requires admin consent for your organization to work seamlessly with the Microsoft Graph API.

 Prerequisites

-• Have a user mailbox with the Zivver OWA add-in deployed
+• A user mailbox with the Zivver OWA add-in deployed

-This user mailbox is required to have a Zivver account.
-This user mailbox is not required to admin privileges.
+This mailbox must have a Zivver account.
+This mailbox does not need admin privileges.

-• Have global administrator credentials available when performing the steps below
+• Global administrator credentials must be available when following the steps below

-1. Open outlook.office.com with the user mailbox that has the Zivver OWA add-in deployed
+1. Open outlook.office.com and sign in with the user mailbox that has the Zivver OWA add-in deployed.

-2. Open the Zivver OWA add-in by opening a new draft email and clicking the Zivver icon, or via Apps from the top ribbon and selecting Zivver from here
+2. Launch the Zivver OWA add-in by starting a new draft email and clicking the Zivver icon, or go to Apps in the top ribbon and select Zivver.

-3. If you are logged in with an administrator account, then select Consent on behalf of your organization and click Accept.
+3. If you’re logged in with an administrator account, select Consent on behalf of your organization and click Accept.

-If you forget to check the box at Consent on behalf of your organization, you will not get another chance.
-You have to do over the above steps with a different administrator account.
+If you forget to select Consent on behalf of your organization, you won’t get another chance.
+You must repeat these steps using a different administrator account.

 Create an Exchange rule for Zivver messages

-Set this rule must to prevent OWA from sending a Zivver message as unencrypted, regular email.
+This rule must be set up to prevent OWA from sending a Zivver message as unencrypted, regular email.

 1. Log in to the Exchange admin center.

-2. Click mail flow in the left side pane.
+2. Click Mail flow in the left pane.

 3. Select the Rules tab.